NOTICE TO USERS

-- The Internet Domain Name and IP address from which you access our web site;
+- The date and time you access our site.

-- The pages you visit; and
+- The pages you visit.

-E-mail Communications with the Court
+Email Communications with the Court

-- E-mail communication is not secure against interception from outside sources.
+- Email communication is not secure against interception from outside sources.

-- E-mail communications to the court may be shared among or forwarded to court agencies as needed to respond to requests for information.
+- Email communications to the court may be shared among or forwarded to court agencies as needed to respond to requests for information.

-- The court cannot accept any pleadings via e-mail.
+- The court cannot accept any pleadings via email.

-- The court cannot accept any ex parte communications via e-mail and sanctions may be imposed against violators.
+- The court cannot accept any ex parte communications via email and sanctions may be imposed against violators.

-- Threatening e-mail communications are forwarded immediately to the United States Marshal for further investigation and may result in criminal prosecution.
+- Threatening email communications are forwarded immediately to the United States Marshal for further investigation and may result in criminal prosecution.